MicrosoftDocs/EMDocs/EMDocs/Solutions/fasttrack-center-benefit-process-for-ems-phases.md

 ![Onboarding enable phase - Core capabilities](./media/ft-enable-phase-core-02.png)
 > [!NOTE]
-> A managed authentication method includes, but is not limited to Password Hash Sync.
+> WAP stands for Web Application Proxy.
+SSL stands for Secure Sockets Layer.
+SDS stands for School Data Sync.
+For more information on SDS, see [Welcome to Microsoft School Data Sync](https://go.microsoft.com/fwlink/?linkid=871480).

 > [!NOTE]
-> Identity integration is a one time activity and does not include migrating or decommissioning of existing authentication methods, such as managed or federated.
+> A managed authentication method includes, but is not limited to password hash synchronization.
+Identity integration is a one time activity and does not include migrating or decommissioning of existing authentication methods, such as managed or federated.

 ### Enable phase - Azure AD Premium